ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/03-glossary.md

 In practice, we are looking for the best possible upper bound that has a simple mathematical expression.
-For example, we may write $T(n) \in O(n^2)$ if $T$ is the (time) complexity of the algorithm to say that the complexity is quadratic, i.e. the asymptoptic complexity of the algorithm has as upper bound the growth rate given by squaring.
+For example, we may write $T(n) \in O(n^2)$ if $T$ is the (time) complexity of the algorithm to say that the complexity is quadratic, that is, the asymptoptic complexity of the algorithm has as upper bound the growth rate given by squaring.